Women in IT

 Digitalheldin Bianka, valantic

-Digital SHero Yingtao: My journey into IT
+Digital SHEro Yingtao: My journey into IT

 I am originally from China and have been living in Munich for some time now.
 I have always been fascinated by IT and have been interested in computers and technical subjects since I was a child.
 As I was always good at math at school, I decided to study mathematics at the Technical University of Munich.
 However, I quickly realized that I missed the practical application and changed my degree course to technology-oriented business administration.
 I chose computer science as a minor subject and was able to get to know some exciting topics such as algorithms, data structures and optimization.
 This is how I entered the exciting world of process mining.
 Today I work as a Managing Consultant at valantic in Munich.
 I lead the Process Intelligence team there.